IvLazarov/quiz-app/README.md

+# General Info

+A multiple-choice quiz app made with the OpenTDB API: [text](https://opentdb.com/api_config.php).

+You can try it here: [text](https://quiz-mulchoice.netlify.app/)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.